GoogleChrome/web.dev/src/site/content/en/handbook/audience/index.md

 * **Goal:** Find a solution to a low Lighthouse score that is directly applicable to her existing project as quickly as possible.

 ### Goal-driven problem solver (Damir)
 Damir is a developer at a small fintech startup.
 His boss has asked him to help turn their company's site into a PWA.
-After trying to enable some offline functionality, Damir realizes through a StackOverflow post ([for example, a post about PWA offline capability on data that frecuently changes ](https://stackoverflow.com/questions/50777677/pwa-offline-capability-on-data-that-frecuently-changes)) that the best bet to solving his problem is to create a service worker.
-He needs to learn how to create a service worker that will work with his company's existing site and the dynamic data that it handles.
+After trying to enable some offline functionality, Damir realizes through a StackOverflow post ([for example, a post about PWA offline capability on data that frecuently changes ](https://stackoverflow.com/questions/50777677/pwa-offline-capability-on-data-that-frecuently-changes)) that the best way to solve his problem is to create a service worker.
+He needs to learn how to create a service worker that works with his company's existing site and the dynamic data that it handles.

 * **Prior knowledge:** Damir is a more advanced developer.
 He can quickly skim documentation to find the code snippets and examples relevant to his use case.
 * **Entry point:** Damir searches for "service worker for PWA", and one of the first search results is a post in the web.dev [Installable](/installable) collection.